usdocker/usdocker/docs/guide.md

 - config.setEmpty(key, value) - if "key" does not exists this will create a variable called "key" with the value "value" or do nothing if exists;
-- config.copyToUserDir(__diname + "/conf") - this will copy the template config to the directory
+- config.copyToUserDir(path.join(__diname, "conf")) - this will copy the template config to the directory
     $HOME/.usdocker/myawesome/confg.

 ```javascript